CodeFromAnywhere/typerepo/modules/new-template/README.md

 newOperation also works as CLI

 example: `newOperation [operation-name] [type]` in the folder where you want to create it.
-Optionally you can specify the type of operation (js, node, ui-es5, ui-es6, web) as the second argument of the CLI
+Optionally you can specify the type of operation as the second argument of the CLI

 Arguments (all optional):
 - name: string